5 Reasons Not to Buy an Eternity Ring

 Who says your ring has to be straight and narrow?
 No one.
 Pointed or curved rings that swoop out around your engagement ring’s center stone offer a great way to protect all your diamonds from crashing into each other.

-Color-pop Eternity Rings
+Color-pop Eternity Band

 Who says your eternity ring has to be all white diamonds?
 Try adding fancy color diamonds or colorful precious gemstones in there too!
 An ombre effect that goes from color to white is super cool, or scatter some birthstones in there that represent your fam.
 We just recommend not going with softer stones because, you know, that whole wear issue.

-Plenty to Go Around
+Eternity Rings to Go Around